AlexPoltak/vrs_cvicenie_3/README.md

 #### Rotations

 1. Rotation  between IMU and vehicle(what the devices are connected to):
-&emsp; &emsp;To get this transformation use:
+  To get this transformation use:
 ```js
   Transformation Project::getIMUtoVehicleRotation()
 ```

 2. Rotation of lidar device:
-&emsp; &emsp;To get this rotation:
+  To get this rotation:
 ```js
   double Project::getLidarRotation(int lidarIndex)
 ```

 3. Rotation of camera device:<br>
-&emsp; &emsp;To set this rotation:
+  To set this rotation:
 ```js
   void Project::setCameraRotation(int cameraIndex,double rotation)
 ```